Wacky Packages: Wacky Package Posters

-Wacky Packages Postcards, Wacky Halloween Postcards and Wacky Packages Postcards April Fools 2020
+Wacky Packages Postcards, Wacky Halloween Postcards and Wacky Packages Postcards April Fools

 On November 21, 2007, Topps released the first of its various Wacky Packages Postcards series.
 Originally created by artist Neil Camera, the first three-card series was released in two editions: a limited edition of 100 autographed and numbered sets and a regular unautographed edition.
 Since then, the Postcards series have been expanded to include additional titles and artists.
-As of 2020 nine regular series (which were all released between 2007 and 2013), six special Halloween series called Wacky Halloween Postcards (which parodied mostly candy products in connection with the holiday, with the first five series released on a one-series-a-year basis between 2009 and 2013 and the sixth series released seven years later in 2020) and one special April Fool's Day series called Wacky Packages Postcards April Fools 2020, as well as several promotional cards that were released at various trading card shows, have appeared.
+As of 2024 nine regular series (which were all released between 2007 and 2013), seven special Halloween series called Wacky Halloween Postcards (which parodied mostly candy products in connection with the holiday, with the first five series released on a one-series-a-year basis between 2009 and 2013, the sixth series released seven years later in 2020 and the seventh series released three years after that in 2023) and two special April Fools' Day series called Wacky Packages Postcards April Fools 2020 and Wacky Packages Postcards April Fools Edition!
+2023, as well as several promotional cards that were released at various trading card shows, have appeared.
 Each series (except for Wacky Halloween Postcards 2009, which was originally released as a subset of Wacky Packages Postcards Series 4, presumably to test the concept) had two editions: a limited edition of autographed and numbered sets and a regular edition of unautographed sets.
 Two Limited Edition Official Collector Binder three-ring binders (the first one with a mostly red cover and the second one with a mostly yellow cover) were made for the Postcards series and one Limited Edition Official Collector Binder three-ring binder (with a mostly orange cover containing a black spider web background pattern) was made for the Halloween Postcards series.
 These series also included various sketch cards by Wacky Packages artists such as Neil Camera, Smokin' Joe McWilliams, Sam Gambino and Brent Engstrom.
-Wacky Packages Postcards, Wacky Halloween Postcards and Wacky Packages Postcards April Fools 2020 were all sold exclusively through the Topps Online Store.
+Wacky Packages Postcards, Wacky Halloween Postcards, Wacky Packages Postcards April Fools 2020 and Wacky Packages Postcards April Fools Edition!
+2023 were all sold exclusively through the Topps Online Store.